ecmwf/anemoi-plugins/docs/index.rst

 ###########################################

 The *Anemoi* packages can be extended with plugins.
-This documentation provides examples of how to create plugins.

-*Anemoi* relies on Python's standard plugin system, based on the importlib.metadata_ module.
+This documentation provides examples of how to create plugins. *Anemoi* relies on Python's standard plugin system, based on the importlib.metadata_ module.

+The following packages can be extended with plugins:

+-  :ref:`anemoi-transform <anemoi-transform:index-page>`

+      -  Sources
+      -  Filters

+-  :ref:`anemoi-datasets <anemoi-datasets:index-page>`

+      -  :ref:`Sources <anemoi-datasets:sources>`
+      -  Filters

+-  :ref:`anemoi-inference <anemoi-inference:index-page>`

+      -  Inputs
+      -  Outputs
+      -  Pre-processors
+      -  Post-processors
+      -  Runners

 **********
  Examples